PacificBiosciences/FALCON/docs/pipeline.rst

         ├── scripts
         └── sge_log        # Job scheduler logs

-The assembly process is driven by the script ``fc_run.py`` which should be run on a head node as it needs to persist throughout the entire assembly process.
+The assembly process is driven by the script ``fc_run.py`` which should be sent to the scheduler or run on a head node as it needs to persist throughout the entire assembly process.
 It takes as input a single :ref:`config <Configuration>` file typically named ``fc_run.cfg``, which references a list of fasta input files.
 The config file can be configured to run locally, or submit to a job scheduler.
 However, if your dataset is anything larger than a bacterial sized